By Nur Dogan

 Events like this, along with countless others during Erdogan’s control of the country, have made Turkey one of the worst countries in the world to be a journalist.
 Reporters Without Borders ranks it 154 out of 180, behind countries like Russia and Iraq.

 Another of Erdogan’s attacks on the media took place in 2016 when a host of news outlets were shut down, and almost 300 reporters were jailed simply for criticizing the government.
-Some of those jailed journalists died of cancer in prisons.
+Some of those jailed journalists died of cancer in prison.
 Those who were lucky, including myself, could flee Turkey and still write and broadcast news from countries abroad.

 Nokta magazine was one of the outlets on Erdogan’s blacklist.
 Former Nokta Editor-in-Chief Cevheri Guven fled to Germany.
 In an interview, he shared about times when he was still living under the regime.